 The following tables present certain selected historical consolidated and combined financial information as of and for each of the years in the five-year period ended December 31, 2018.
 Prior to the Spin-Off on October 1, 2018, our historical financial statements were prepared on a stand-alone combined basis and were derived from the consolidated financial statements and accounting records of Honeywell.
 Accordingly, for periods prior to October 1, 2018, our financial statements are presented on a combined basis and for the periods subsequent to October 1, 2018 are presented on a consolidated basis (collectively, the historical financial statements for all periods presented are referred to as "Consolidated and Combined Financial Statements").
-The selected historical consolidated and combined financial data as of December 31, 2018 and 2017 and for the years ended December 31, 2018, 2017, and 2016 are derived from the historical audited Consolidated and Combined Financial Statements as included in this Form 10-K. The selected historical consolidated and combined financial statements not included in this Annual Report on Form 10-K. The selected historical consolidated and combined financial data as of December 31, 2015 and 2014 and for the year ended December 31, 2014 are derived from our unaudited combined financial information.
+The selected historical consolidated and combined financial data as of December 31, 2018 and 2017 and for the years ended December 31, 2018, 2017, and 2016 are derived from the historical audited Consolidated and Combined Financial Statements as included in this Form 10-K. The selected historical consolidated and combined financial data as of December 31, 2016 and for the year ended December 31, 2015 are derived from historical audited combined financial statements not included in this Annual Report on Form 10-K. The selected historical consolidated and combined financial data as of December 31, 2014 are derived from our unaudited combined financial information.